jfsantos/maracas/README.md

 d = Dataset()

 # All files can be added one by one or by folder.
 Adding a folder will add
-# all speech files inside that folder recursively.
+# all speech files inside that folder recursively if recursive=True.
-d.add_speech_files('/home/jfsantos/data/speech_files/')
+d.add_speech_files('/home/jfsantos/data/speech_files/', recursive=True)

 # When adding noises, you can give a "nickname" to each noise file.
 If you do not
 # give it a name, the name will be the file name without the '.wav' extension